 What is Lipstick?

 It is a traditional lip product that offers color, moisture, and long wearability.
 Made from wax, oil, and pigments, lipstick formulations can vary greatly from brand to brand.
 Available in finishes, for instance: matte, satin, sheer, and frosted.
-Unlike lip gloss, lipsticks are not glossy or sticky.
+Unlike lip gloss and lipglass, lipsticks are not glossy or sticky.
 Even satin or shiny lipsticks won’t have the same type of shine as a lip gloss, making them ideal for those who prefer a more subdued finish.

 Benefits of Lipstick